Phi Kappa Phi: History

 It was later asserted that the society's aim was not to replace older societies, but to "help raise the broader educational program initiated by our government when it established the land-grant system, to the appreciation of scholarly worth whether the subject matter be strictly academic or of a more vocational type."
 Its mission is "to recognize and promote academic excellence in all fields of higher education and to engage the community of scholars in service to others."

 The society published the first issue of The Phi Kappa Phi Journal in 1915.
 That year, the society established an association with the American Association for the Advancement of Science that would last until 1962.
-In 1919, Phi Kappa Phi was still struggling with securing growth, and in the spirit of "the unity and democracy of education", pushed to become part of technical schools.
+In 1919, Phi Kappa Phi was still struggling with securing growth, and pushed to become part of technical schools.
 In 1922, the question of admitting African Americans into the society was raised openly, leadership decided that although the constitution did not debar African Americans, the society would not "urge the election of colored people" because the "southern institutions would resent it."
 Nonetheless, in 1925 the society as a whole formally took the position that it would not discriminate on color or race.
 Also in 1925, Phi Kappa Phi would be instrumental in creating the Association of College Honor Societies (ACHS), being one of its six charter members.

 In 1933, while the Philippines was still an American colony, the first chapter outside of the continental United States was founded at the University of the Philippines.
 About this time, president of the society Frank D. Kern stated that "integrity, moral courage, spirited discernment, and concern for human welfare" were equally important for membership in the society.

 During the two world wars and into the 1960s, society membership numbers and finances struggled.
 In 1963, Chapter 105 was chartered at the oldest and largest university system in the American territory of Puerto Rico, Universidad de Puerto Rico.
 By 1969, new member numbers were triple what they were in 1960.
 That year, the Phi Kappa Phi Foundation was incorporated to promote academic excellence and achievement using scholarships and fellowships.